-We discuss the going concern assumption with key Authority officers and review the Authority's financial and operating performance.
+We have discussed the going concern assumption with key Authority officers and reviewed the Authority's financial and operating performance.
+Below are key questions on the going concern assumption which we would like the Audit & Performance Management Committee to consider.